About the registry

 -

-changes in lupus patient blood cell behavior,
+Identification of changes in lupus patient blood cell behaviour,

 -

-ethnic differences in lupus severity,
+Identification of ethnic differences in lupus severity,

 -

-associations between low vitamin D and lupus severity,
+Identification of an association between low vitamin D and lupus severity,

 -

-differences between patient- and doctor-assessed disease activity,
+Identification of differences between patient- and doctor-assessed disease activity,

 -

-associations between steroid use and organ damage,
+Identification of associations between steroid use and organ damage,

 -